 We can now attempt to synthesize the different circulation types and depict them schematically in Fig. 9.11.
 This figure shows a sectorial ocean basin in the northern hemisphere with an upper ocean of 1000 m depth over a deep ocean below.
 The zonal wind stress pattern drives the circulation at the surface.
-It causes meridional Ekman transport resulting in Ekman divergence and convergence which deform near-surface isopycnals (purple line labelled $\rho$ ) and eventually limits the gyre circulation to the upper ocean due to compensating pressure gradients.
+It causes meridional Ekman transport resulting in Ekman divergence and convergence which deform near-surface isopycnals (purple line labelled ρ) and the ocean surface (not indicated: elevated where ρ is depressed, depressed where ρ iselevated) and eventually limits the gyre circulation to the upper ocean due to compensating pressure gradients.

 The gyre circulation shows the intense western boundary currents and the interior where the Sverdrup balance holds.
 The wind stress pattern forces a counter-clockwise subpolar gyre and a clockwise subtropical gyre.
 The connection between the upper ocean and the deep ocean is through basin-wide upwelling (blue vertical arrows) and localised deep water formation in the high latitudes (red vertical arrow).
 The former drives the poleward drift in the interior deep ocean, while the latter feeds the deep western boundary current.
-If the deep water formation is stronger than the upwelling, the deep western boundary current will cross the equator and extend into the southern hemisphere.
+If the deep water formation is stronger than the basinwide upwelling, the deep western boundary current will cross the equator and extend into the southern hemisphere.
 Note that the water flow can only cross the equator in currents close to basin boundaries, i.e., where friction or mixing play an important role, but not in the interior of the ocean.